massung/re/README.md

 # The RE Package

 The `re` package is a small, portable, lightweight, and quick, regular expression library for Common Lisp.
 It is a non-recursive, backtracing VM.
 The syntax is similar to [Lua](http://www.lua.org)-style pattern patching (found [here](http://www.lua.org/pil/20.2.html)), but has added support for additional regex features (see below).
-It's certainly not the fastest, but is easy to understand and extend.
+It's certainly not the fastest, but is very easy to understand and extend.

+It makes heavy use of the monadic [`parse`](http://github.com/massung/parse) combinator library for parsing the regular expressions.
+If you'd like to understand the parsing and compiling of regular expressions, I recommend reading up on that library as well.

 ## Compiling Patterns